Reimagining Consumerism

 This study explores the intricate power dynamics between brands and people in the existing business paradigm and traces back the fundamental origins of our unsustainable ideology of consumerism.
 It also gives a glimpse into the emerging reality today that is leading us back to meaning and humanity in an effort to reclaim the fundamental essence of all value creation: our human potential.
 It is only when the business world aligns with where humanity is already going that we can create the future of commerce as a force for good.

-I wholeheartedly believe that commerce can become the most potent force for positive social, cultural, political, economic, and environmental change, that is, if and when we learn to harness its immense power consciously and for a higher purpose.
+Commerce can become the most potent force for positive social, cultural, political, economic, and environmental change if we harness its immense power consciously, for a higher purpose.
 To make this vision a reality, we must first make an evolutionary step in consciousness.
 When businesses become conscious of the impact of their actions and act for the collective benefit, they can become catalysts of real change in the world.

 Dr. Martina Olbert